 - It feeds a crowd;

-- Can be halved and also made in individual portions, for a small gathering.
+- It can be halved and also made in individual portions for a small gathering.

 What is a trifle?

-Trifle is a very traditional English dessert, so good that now is well known all over the world.
+Trifle is a very traditional English dessert, so good that it is now well-known all over the world.

-Traditionally, it consists of layers of custard, cake (soaked in wine), fresh fruit, whipped cream and sometimes jelly (equivalent to jello in US), served in a footed trifle bowl.
+Traditionally, it consists of layers of custard, cake (soaked in wine), fresh fruit, whipped cream, and sometimes jelly (equivalent to jello in the US), served in a footed trifle bowl.

-Now, over the years, as it became more popular, people around the world started to adapt trifles to make it easier to be made in their countries, and also to fit their personal preferences.
+Now, over the years, as it became more popular, people worldwide started to adapt trifles to make it easier to make in their countries and also to fit their personal preferences.

-For our strawberry trifle I added a little Brazilian twist, as I used condensed milk in the custard, and meringue cookies instead of cake.
-Trust me, this combo is amazing!!!
+I added a little Brazilian twist to this strawberry trifle, using condensed milk in the custard and meringue cookies instead of cake.
+Trust me, this combo is fantastic!!!

 Ingredients and possible substitutions

-Custard: Traditional custards use a lot of egg yolks and sugar, but for this special custard I put a little Brazilian twist.
-I reduced the amount of egg yolks and instead of sugar I used condensed milk.
-The condensed milk helps sweetening the custard while adding body and flavor to it.
-You can substitute it for vanilla pudding if you prefer, but trust me, this custard is amazing!
+Custard: Traditional custards use a lot of egg yolks and sugar, but I put a little Brazilian twist for this special custard.
+I reduced the amount of egg yolks, and instead of sugar, I used condensed milk.
+The condensed milk helps sweeten the custard while adding body and flavor.
+You can substitute it for vanilla pudding, but trust me, this custard is amazing!

-Whipped Cream: Heavy whipping cream (36% fat and higher) is the best option to whip for this recipe, because the higher the fat content, the better it will hold its shape.
-Regular whipping cream also works, but it tends to become soft faster than the heavy one.
-If you live in the US, you could substitute it for Cool Whip (thawed).
+Whipped Cream: Heavy whipping cream (36% fat and higher) is the best option for this recipe because the higher the fat content, the better it will hold its shape.
+If you live in the US, you can substitute it for Cool Whip (thawed).

-Meringue Cookies: Store bought meringue cookies may seem a little dry to be eaten by itself, but in this recipe, it's the perfect addition.
-If for any reason you want/need to make a substitution, ladyfingers or pieces of cake are good alternatives.
+Meringue Cookies: Store-bought meringue cookies may seem a little dry to be eaten by themselves, but in this recipe, it's the perfect addition.
+If, for any reason, you want/need to make a substitution, ladyfingers or pieces of cake are good alternatives.

 How to Make Strawberry Trifle

-- Cook custard and let it cool (see instructions on section below).
+- Cook custard and let it cool (see instructions below).

 - Crush meringue cookies into big pieces.

-- Whip heavy whipping cream with powdered sugar, until stiff peaks are formed.
+- Whip the heavy whipping cream with powdered sugar until stiff peaks are formed.

 - Assemble and decorate the trifle.
 Keep it in the fridge until it's time to serve.